Bamboo, a Love Affair Gone Bad

 Wood Fiber Composites

 Nevertheless, these Epicurean cutting boards are handsome and sophisticated and can fill a certain niche.
 If you find them irresistible, I would recommend making them supporting players (like I recommend for bamboo).
 Relegate them to lighter tasks—halving a melon, sawing up a baguette, serving figs and cheese—and save the heavy lifting for other boards made of more yielding materials.
-(Below: Epicurean’s Non-Slip Gripper Cutting Board and their Black Cutting Surface.)
+(Below: Epicurean’s Epicurean All-In-One Cutting Board with Non-Slip Feet and their Epicurean Kitchen Series Cutting Board, slate.)

 In the end, as far as your knives are concerned, the two best all-around materials for cutting boards are still hard wood and plastic—which you don’t have to choose between, but can use in combination.
 (Sani-Tuff boards made of hard rubber are also a viable option if you don’t happen to mind their industrial appearance.)
 If you love the look and feel of materials like bamboo and Richlite, try not to use them as your main board for major chopping.
 They will be harder on your knives than wood or plastic.
 Better to relegate them to the supporting cast.